Rollczi/LiteDevelopers-docs/docs/documentation/litecommands/extension/jakarata.md

 > [!CAUTION]
 > Replace `{version}` with the version of LiteCommands you want to use.
 #### Get the latest version of litecommands from [Panda Repository ❤](https://repo.panda-lang.org/#/releases/dev/rollczi/litecommands)
+> [!CAUTION]
+> Make sure that you don't exclude `META-INF` from your project, jakarata doesn't work without it.
 ---

 ::: code-group